AbdoInsane/Codexion/README.md

     It helps store the orders with the lowest value, which makes capable of being used in different scheduling algorithms.
     These scheduling mechanisms ensure that coders are given fair access to the dongles, preventing starvation and ensuring a smooth compilation process.

 - Cooldown handling (per-dongle wait):
-    When a dongle is released, it can't be acquired by any coder for a certain period of time.
+    When a dongle is released, it enters a `COOLDOWN` state for `dongle_cooldown` milliseconds.
-    After release the dongle is giving a COOLDOWN state and a available_at timestamp, which is used to determine when the dongle can be acquired again.
-    Coders who request a cooldown dongle will be slept using *pthread_cond_timedwait* for the remaining cooldown time before being woken up.
+    During cooldown, the dongle cannot be acquired by any coder.
+    A timestamp `cooldown_end_ms` is set, and coders wait using `pthread_cond_timedwait` on the dongle's condition variable until the cooldown expires.
+    The dongle automatically transitions to `FREE` when the cooldown elapses.

 - Burnout detection (monitor thread, 10ms precision):
-    A separated monitor thread is used to detect burnout of coders.
+    A dedicated monitor thread tracks all coders' deadlines.
-    It keeps track of coders deadline times and checks for a passed deadline.
-    When the monitor thread detects a passed deadline, it immediately stops the simulation.
-    When the simulation is stopped, All channels are broadcasted to notify the coders.
-    This ensures the burnout is detected under 10ms precision from the deadline time.
+    Deadline = last_compile_time (or simulation start time if no compiles yet) + time_to_burnout.
+    The monitor polls deadlines and immediately stops the simulation when a deadline is missed.
+    On detection, it broadcasts on all condition variables to wake waiting coders.
+    The burnout message is printed as the last line, within 10ms of the actual deadline.

 - Log serialization (logger mutex):
     Log serialization is done using a logger mutex to prevent multiple coders from writing to the log file simultaneously.